-- "consumer" means any person who acquires goods or services for personal, domestic or household use or consumption whether for the benefit of themselves or other persons, but does not include a person who obtains such goods or services for resale or for any commercial purpose; - "commercial purpose" does not include use of goods or services exclusively for the purpose of earning a livelihood by means of self-employment; - "consumer association" means a voluntary body of persons whose principal objective is the protection and promotion of consumer interests; - "consumer contract" means an agreement, whether or not in writing and whether of specific or general use, to supply goods or services to a consumer; - "consumer representative" means a person or organisation who with the agreement of the consumer provides assistance and support to the consumer in expressing views or taking other actions; - "credit" is provided if a right is granted by a person to another person to- - (a) defer payment of a debt; - (b) incur a debt and defer its payment; or - (c) purchase property or services and defer payment for that purchase in whole or in part; - "credit contract" means a contract under which credit is or may be provided; - "creditor" means a person who provides, or may provide, credit under a credit contract;
+"Consumer" means any person or body corporate who acquires goods or services for personal, domestic or household use or consumption whether for the benefit of themselves or other persons, but does not include a person who obtains such goods or services for resale or for any commercial purpose;

+- "commercial purpose" does not include use of goods or services duly registered exclusively for the purpose of earning a livelihood by means of selfemployment; - "consumer association" means a voluntary body of persons duly registered under any enactments whose prinicipal objective is to protect and promote consumer interests; - "consumer contract" means an agreement, whether or not in writing and whether of specific or general use, to supply goods or services to a consumer; - "consumer representative" means a person or organisation who with the agreement of the consumer provides assistance and support to the consumer in expressing views or taking other actions;

+"credit" is provided if' a right is granted by a person to another person to-

+- (a) defer payment of a debt; - (b) incur a debt and defer its payment; or - (c) purchase property or services and defer payment for that purchase in whole or in part; - "credit contract" means a contract under which credit is or may be provided;

-"debtor" means a person to whom credit has been provided, or may be provided, under a credit contract:
+"creditor" means a person who provides, or may provide, credit under a credit contract;

-- "default fees" means fees or charges payable on a breach of a credit contract by a debtor or on the enforcement of a credit contract by a creditor; - "distributor" in relation to any particular goods, means a person who in trade and commerce is supplied with those goods by a producer, importer or other distributor and in turn supplies those goods to either another distributor or to a retailer: - "interest charge" means a charge that accrues over time and is determined by applying a rate to an amount owing under a credit contract; - "goods" includes all tangible items or articles acquired or used by a consumer including- - (a) ships, aircraft and other vehicles; - animals (including fish); - m inerals, trees and crops, whether on, under or attached to land or not; - gas, electricity, water, telecommunications; - "Government" means the Government of the Republic of Sierra Leone; - "guarantor" in relation to a credit contract means a person who - guarantees the performance of a debtor's obligations under the contract;
+- "debtor" means a person to whom credit has been provided, or may be provided, under a credit contract; - "default fees" means fees or charges payable on a breach of a credit contract by a debtor or on the enforcement of a credit contract by a creditor; - "distributor" in relation to any particular goods, means a person who in trade and commerce is supplied with those goods by a producer, importer or other distributor and in turn supplies those goods to either another distributor or to a retailer; - "interest charge" means a charge that accrues over time and is determined by applying a rate to an amount owing under a credit contract; - "goods" includes all tangible items or articles acquired or used by a consumer including- - (a) ships, aircraft and other vehicles; - (b) animals (including fish); - (c) minerals, trees and crops, whether on, under or attached to land or not; - (d) gas, electricity, water, telecommunications; - "Government" means the Government of the Republic of Sierra Leone; - "guarantor" in relation to a credit contract means a person who-

-- (b) indemnifies a creditor against any loss that the creditor may incur in connection with the contract: or - (c) assumes liability for performing the obligations of a debtor under the contract; - "importer" with respect to any particular goods, means a person who brings those goods or causes them to be brought from outside Sierra Leone to Sierra Leone, with the intention of making them available for supply in trade or commerce. - "Inspector" means an inspector appointed under this Act; - "Minister" means the Minister responsible for trade and "Ministry shall be construde accordingly"; - "price" of goods or services, means the amount paid or payable (including any charge of any description) for their acquisition. - "producer" with respect to any particular goods, means a person who- - (a) grows, nurtures, harvests, mines, generates, refines, creates, manufactures or otherwise produces the goods within Sierra Leone, or causes any of those things to be done, with the intention of making them available for supply in trade or commerce; or - (b) by applying a personal or business name, trade mark, trade description or other visual representation on or in relation to the goods, has created or established reasonable expectation that the person is a person contemplated in paragraph (a);
+- (a) guarantees the performance of a debtor's obligations under the contract; - (b) indemnifies a creditor against any loss that the creditor may incur in connection with the contract; or - (c) assumes liability for performing the obligations of a debtor under the contract; - "importer" with respect to any particular goods, means a person who brings those goods or causes them to be brought from outside Sierra Leone to Sierra Leone, with the intention of making them available for supply in trade or commerce. - "Inspector" means an inspector appointed under this Act; - "Minister" means the Minister responsible for "trade and industry"; - "price" of goods or services, means the amount paid or payable (including any charge of any description) for their acquisition. - "producer" means a person who- - (a) grows, nurtures, harvests, mines, generates, refines, creates, manufactures or otherwise produces the goods, or causes any of those things to be done, with the intention of making them available for supply in trade or commerce; within Sierra Leone - (b) by applying a personal or business name, trade mark, trade description or other visual representation on or in relation to the goods, has created or established reasonable expectation that the person is a person contemplated in paragraph (a);